bunguminfront/presentationML/presentationML/MLintro/index.md

 Idea: run an algorithm on data and infer relations in the data in another (lower) dimension based on shared properties.
 This can result, for instance, in a clustering which groups similar objects together.

-Patterns can be discovered (such as topics in a document colletion) or input lower-dimensional representations of instances.
+Patterns can be discovered (such as topics in a document colletion) or lower-dimensional representations of instances can be created.

 ---
 ## Example Algorithm

 ### Naive Bayes Classification:

-Under the assumption of conditional independence, the probability of a class $k$ is expresed as:
+Under the assumption of conditional independence, the probability of a class $k$ is expressed as:

 $$
 \begin{align}